 If you prefer, you can apply to study this course as:

-- a Postgraduate Diploma (PGDip) - you'll usually study for about 2 years and will not need to write a dissertation
+- a Postgraduate Diploma (PGDip) - you'll usually study for around 30 weeks and will not need to write a dissertation

 Your modules and fees may vary if you choose a different study option.

 Your course leader on the Advanced Neonatal Nurse Practitioner pathway is Susan Smith.

 We offer 3 other pathways on our MSc Advanced Clinical Practice course: